 Once the surfaces are ready, a primer can be applied to the surface to help the surface adhere to the paint easily.
 Primer is often a clear, latex-based product that allows the artist to paint more densely on the surface, providing a vibrant, professional look.
 A second, dry coat of primer is often necessary after a primer has been applied to ensure that the finish is weather-resistant and will not flake.
 It is recommended that a third, medium-coverage coat of paint is added to the cabinets once the entire surface has been given a final coat of primer.

 If the cabinets are to be hand-painted rather than using a stencil, a process called lamination is an option.
 The lamination process is accomplished by applying a heavy coating of glue over a protective coating of thin cloth.
 A thick, flat brush is then pressed against the top of the glue and the lamination process begins.
 Because it requires a professional-grade product, many homeowners choose to use satin enamels for their cabinets.
 Satin enamels are a durable choice when it comes to painting the surfaces of antique and period pieces of furniture, though they are typically only used on solid wood surfaces.

 Cabinet painting is often a do-it-yourself project that homeowners can do themselves if they have the appropriate supplies.
-However, many people opt to hire Cabinet Painting Charlotte NC to ensure that the project is done properly and thoroughly.
+However, many people opt to hire Cabinet Painting to ensure that the project is done properly and thoroughly.
 Homeowners who wish to give their kitchen cabinets a whole new look should consider these three popular options for painting their kitchen cabinets.